ChrisCantrall/ASCII/Rules-Chris-Personal-and-Work.md

 91-100:

-Character is the (sum|product) of each choice made on each day.
+Character is the (sum|product ...
+PRODUCT ) of each choice made on each day.
 You can always do better.
 And worse.